Ganesan0711/PROMPT-ENGINEERING-EX.NO-7/README.md

-# Ex.No.7 – Development of a Prompt-Based Application Using Large Language Models
+# Ex.No.7 – Development of a Prompt-Based Application Using Large Language Model

-## Date: 30-05-26
-## Register No: 212223080013

 ---
 # Aim